-Tengen Toppa Gurren Lagann can be best described as the Rule Of Cool Incarnate with extra Humongous Mecha.
 Everything the characters or mechs do, and even the laws of physics themselves, are subject to Rule Of Cool.
 The fight scenes especially make absolutely no logical sense whatsoever, but it really doesn't matter because they're so awesome.
-Simon and Viral once actually kill enemies by the sheer awesome they radiate, for goodness sake!!!

-In the same vein, DOUBLE K, the buddy cop version of the anime, seems to combine how Rule Of Cool driven both types of shows are.
-The result is as amazing as you think.
+In the same vein, DOUBLE K, the buddy cop version of the anime, combines how Rule Of Cool driven both types of shows are.

 UFO Robo Grendizer: The main character is an alien prince that pilots the mechanical embodiment of his planet's god of war, that is armed with a double-edged scythe that emerges out of its shoulders, and it can be combined with devices allow it bury underground, swim or fly in space.
 When the main character wants to ride Grendizer, he leaps since a tall hatch and shouts loudly his name, transform his clothes into his Latex Space Suit as airborne.

 Cowboy Bebop can be very confusing if taken on surface value, with only five episodes needed to tell the full narrative.
 Despite this fact, the entire twenty-six episodes remains a standard of great anime for it's smoothness, filmic style, well choreographed action sequences.
-Of course, there are other elements that allow the show to succeed.
+This is only one element that enabled the show to succeed.

 Samurai Champloo has little to no narrative and is often too weird or silly to be taken seriously.
 Fans like the show for it's devil may care attitude and breakdancing samurai battles.
 The Boondocks television series was heavily inspired by Samurai Champloo and is one of the main reasons it was made in the first place.

-Lampshaded by Kazuki and actually the motivating reason behind many of Captain Bravo's odd mannerisms in Busou Renkin.
+In Busou Renkin this is Lampshaded by Kazuki as the motivating reason behind many of Captain Bravo's odd mannerisms .
 "Because it looks cool that way!"

-The mallet came with several, by virtue of being a transforming tank.
-After the specific level in question, it becomes a transforming triad of spaceships.
+The Hyper Space Mallet came with several by virtue of being a transforming tank.
+Then it becomes a transforming triad of spaceships.

 Fist of the North Star, if examined with a critical eye, would collapse under the weight of its Fridge Logic... if not for how it essentially created the Rule Of Cool-based Shōnen series.
 It's hard to complain about the implausibility of the premise when you're trying to retrieve your jaw following the fight scenes.

-The best part is where the skyskrapers slide down underground to hang from the roof of the Geofront whenever one of the aforementioned aliens turn up.
-This ends poorly (obviously, it's Evangelion) but seeing them rise back above ground after a fight with that music comes pretty close to CMOA.
+Skyskrapers slide down underground to hang from the roof of the Geofront whenever one of the aforementioned aliens turn up.
+This ends poorly but seeing them rise back above ground after a fight with that music is a CMOA.

 Dinosaur King.
 The plot involves cards that become dinosaurs (or dinosaurs that are cards) and an evil gang who wants to use them for world domination.
 Makes no sense?
 Watch one of the dinosaur fight scenes.
 All your complaints will be blown away by the sheer awesomeness of dinosaurs attacking each other with elemental powers.

-Jack Rakan of Mahou Sensei Negima! appears to have based his entire fighting style on this.
+Jack Rakan based his entire fighting style on this.
 His moves include summoning a building-sized sword, surfing on a sword, and shattering a magical pocket dimension just by being awesome.
 It's repeatedly lampshaded by other characters.

 Chamo: This shouldn't be physically possible.